Katie Bell Flaunts Cleavage In Flirty New Selfies On Instagram

 Katie Bell has been flaunting her cleavage in a variety of Instagram posts over the past week, and she kept it rolling with her newest share from yesterday.
-The stunning model showed off her good looks with a couple of selfies with the first one giving her fans a good look at her chest.
+The stunning model showed off her good looks with a couple of selfies, with the first one giving her fans a good look at her chest.

-In this photo, the hottie posed inside her car and rocked a white tank top with thick straps and bedazzled accents in the front.
-She wore a frilly pink lace bra underneath that peeked through and glanced at the camera with a coy expression on her face.
-Katie raised her left hand towards her mouth and parted her lips slightly, taking the picture with her right hand.
+In the photo, the hottie posed inside her car and rocked a white tank top with thick straps and bedazzled accents in the front.
+She wore a frilly pink lace bra underneath that peeked through, and she glanced at the camera with a coy expression on her face.
+Katie raised her left hand toward her mouth and parted her lips slightly, taking the picture with her right hand.

 The model wore her hair down in a side part with her bangs framing her face and the rest of her locks brushed behind her shoulders.
-Her makeup application included light purple eyeshadow, dark lashes and liner on her upper lids, plus glossy pink lipstick.
+Her makeup application included light purple eyeshadow, dark lashes and liner on her upper lids, and glossy pink lipstick.
 Her light pink manicure peeked through in the photo, along with her gold rings and necklace.
 The necklace was short with small Christian cross charms throughout.

 The natural light lit up Katie’s hair and her chest, leaving her skin looking glowing and flawless.

 The second photo offered a closer look at her face and makeup as she brushed her hair behind her ears and revealed her stud earrings.
-The beauty sported glittery light gold eyeshadow on her outer and inner lids, plus her cheeks shone with bronzer.
-Katie turned her right cheek towards the camera and gave a sultry look as she gazed down at the camera.
+The beauty sported glittery light gold eyeshadow on her outer and inner lids, and her cheeks shined with bronzer.
+Katie turned her right cheek toward the camera and gave a sultry look as she gazed down at the camera.

 The sensation’s fans seemed to love the update as it received over 87,200 likes and over 1,020 comments.